-Prepares the database for a filesystem (disk) snapshot.
+Prepares the database for a full backup or a filesystem (disk) snapshot.

 Snapshot statements are not supported on Windows OS.

 Snapshot recovery mechanism requires a snapshot instance ID to be specified

 A snapshot instance ID may be an arbitrary string value, such as string representation of a UUID.